sakkshm26/v6d/README.rst

 1. For the same task, users are forced to program for multiple systems (SQL & Python).

 2. Data could be polymorphic.
 Non-relational data, such as tensors, dataframes and graphs/networks (in `GraphScope`_) are becoming increasingly prevalent.
-Tables and SQL may not be best way to store/exchange or process them.
+Tables and SQL may not be the best way to store/exchange or process them.
    Having the data transformed from/to "tables" back and forth between different systems could be a huge overhead.